Share this post on:

 6. Positive Emotions

 • High Score – A higher tendency to experience positive emotions, even alone.
 Easily pleased.
-Attracts more life circumstances which leads to more positive effects.
+It attracts more life circumstances, which leads to more positive effects.

 • Low Score –Does not feel rewarded by external stimuli.
 Gets their rewards from reflective activities.
 Requires more positive reinforcement to be happy.